 STAR METRICS (www.starmetrics.nih.gov) is a Federal and research institution collaboration to create a data infrastructure and a repository of data and tools that will be useful to assess the impact of Federal R&D investments.
-The National Institutes of Health (NIH) and the National Science Foundation (NSF) are leading the project under the auspices of the Office of Science and Technology Policy (OSTP), with collaboration from other agencies including the Environmental Protection Agency (EPA) and the U.S. Department of Agriculture (USDA).
+NIH and NSF are leading the project under the auspices of OSTP, with collaboration from other agencies including EPA and the USDA.
 The goal of STAR METRICS is to provide a better empirical basis for science policy through the development of an enabling data infrastructure, which can be used by Federal agencies, research institutions, and researchers to document and analyze Federal investments in science.
 The NNI is exploring possibilities for leveraging STAR METRICS and other existing platforms, as well as potential future platforms (such as the pilot interagency effort to develop a SciENcv data platform to better link federally supported researchers with their science impacts), to assess the impacts of the U.S. nanotechnology R&D enterprise.
 Developing and utilizing better data and tools would enable clearer documentation of the Nation's returns on its nanotechnology investments.